andrew-aladjev/copium/README.md

 some patches are cherry-picks from chromium main branch, some sourced from gentoo.

+patches are prefixed by software and its version branch, e.g. `cr124-` means chromium M124, and `e30-` means electron 30-x-y. chromium might still require patches made for previous versions without any changes - the number will not change in that case. similarly, building electron 30 will require `cr124` patches as well.

 ---

 still looking for a job. see [liberda.nl](https://liberda.nl/)